noahCandaele/jasmin-aes-gcm/README.md

 Remark: on linux, running the docker commands requires root privileges (insert `sudo` in front of every command, or run `sudo su` once).

+If not already done, install Docker.

 Here are some important commands to work with Docker:
 - Build an image from a Dockerfile: `docker build -t <image_name> <path_to_directory_containing_dockerfile>`
-	- Example: build an image with the provided Dockerfile: `docker build -t jasmin Docker/`
+	- Example: build an image with the provided Dockerfile: `docker build -t jasmin docker/`
 - Create a container, based on an image, with a volume that links a host directory with a container directory: `docker run -it -v <host_workspace_path>:<container_workspace_path> --name <container_name> <image_name>`
 	- Example: create and run a container based on the previously created image: `docker run -it -v C:\Workspace:/workspace --name my-container jasmin`.
 	- In the container, you now have access to the files present in the directory <host_workspace_path> on the host machine.